liferay/liferay-docs/developer/frameworks/articles/06-collaboration/01-item-selector/00-intro.markdown

 want to return the selected image's URL, then you need a URL return type class.
 Each return type class must implement [`ItemSelectorReturnType`](@app-ref@/collaboration/latest/javadocs/com/liferay/item/selector/ItemSelectorReturnType.html).
-Such classes are named after the data they return and suffixed with `ItemSelectorReturnType`.
+Such classes are named after the return type's data and suffixed with `ItemSelectorReturnType`.
 For example, the URL return type class is `URLItemSelectorReturnType`.
 A return type class is used as an identifier by the Item Selector and does not return any information itself (the return type class